ntoll/roddy/README.md

 # Roddy

-A Python module for use with PyScrpit, to generate music and expressive audio based upon musical concepts in code.
+A Python module for use with [PyScript](https://pyscript.net), to generate music and expressive audio based upon musical concepts in code.

 Named after Roddy Swanston, my musical analysis teacher at the [Royal College of Music](https://rcm.ac.uk/).